-Pathway Logic
+Symbolic Systems Biology and Pathway Logic

-Carolyn Talcott
+Patrick Lincoln and Carolyn Talcott

+SRI International

-SRI International 333 Ravenswood Avenue, Menlo Park, CA 94025, USA clt@csl.sri.com
+333 Ravenswood Avenue, Menlo Park, CA 94025, USA

+[lincoln,clt]@csl.sri.com

 Abstract.
 Pathway Logic (PL) is an approach to modeling and analysis of biological processes based on rewriting logic.
-This tutorial describes the use of PL to model signal transduction processes.
-It begins with a general discussion of Symbolic Systems Biology, followed by some background on rewriting logic and signal transduction.
-The representation and analysis of a small model of Ras and Raf activation is presented in some detail.
-This is followed by discussion of a curated model of early signaling events in response to Epidermal Growth Factor stimulation.
+This chapter describes the use of PL to model signal transduction processes.
+It begins with a general discussion of Symbolic Systems Biology, followed by some background on rewriting logic and executable specifications.
+Finally, representation and analysis of a small model of Ras and Raf activation is presented in some detail.

-Key words: Symbolic systems biology, rewriting logic, signal transduction, Pathway Logic, Epidermal Growth Factor signaling
+Key words: Symbolic systems biology, rewriting logic, signal transduction, Pathway Logic